-A. Gaspar, S. Maestri, J. Silva, H.Brandi, D. Luque, N. Koron, Z. Vizintin, 2018.
+Gaspar, A. et al., 2018.
 Intraurethral Erbium: YAG Laser for the Management of Urinary Symptoms of Genitourinary Syndrome of Menopause: A Pilot Study.
-Laser in Surgery and Medicine, 50, pp.802-807.
+Lasers in Surgery and Medicine, 50(8):802-807.

 AIM: Genitourinary syndrome of menopause (GSM) combines the conditions of vulvovaginal atrophy (VVA) and urinary tract dysfunction, which is a result of urethral atrophy.
 There are several treatment methods available for the management of vulvovaginal symptoms of GSM, whereas urinary tract dysfunction often remains overlooked and undertreated.
 The objective of this pilot study was to assess the safety and efficacy of intraurethral Er:YAG laser treatment of urinary symptoms of GSM.